Milky Way (n.)

-late 14c., loan-translation of Latin via lactea; see galaxy.
-Also in Middle English Milky Cercle.
-The ancients speculated on what it was; some guessed it was a vast assemblage of stars (Democrates, Pythagoras, even Ovid).
-Galileo, after inventing the telescope, reported that the whole of it was resolvable into stars.
-Old native names for it include Jacob's Ladder, the Way to St. James's, and Watling Street.
+"the galaxy as seen in the night sky," late 14c., loan-translation of Latin via lactea; see galaxy.
+Formerly in Middle English also Milken-Way and Milky Cercle.
+The ancients speculated on what it was; some guessed it was a vast assemblage of stars (Democrates, Pythagoras, even Ovid); the question was settled when Galileo, using his telescope, reported that the whole of it was resolvable into stars.
+Old native names for it include Jacob's Ladder, the Way to St. James's, and Watling Street (late 14c.).